 Perhaps even more significant are the inequalities in children's progression through school.
-Although 90% of 15 year olds in Ethiopia reported still being enrolled in school, only 18% of had completed primary school by that age (Murray, 2012).
-In Peru, 61% of Older Cohort children in the poorest quintile had repeated a grade by 2009, compared to 38% of children in the wealthiest quintile (Pells, 2011a).
+Although 90% of 15 year olds in Ethiopia reported still being enrolled in school, only 18% of had completed primary school by that agelxx.
+In Peru, 61% of Older Cohort children in the poorest quintile had repeated a grade by 2009, compared to 38% of children in the wealthiest quintilelxxi.

 Late enrolment, infrequent attendance, slow progression through school (age-for-grade), including grade repetition, as well as early drop-out from school are all more common among disadvantaged groups.
-Frost and Rolleston (2013) identified close links between late enrolment, slow progression and early school exit.
+Frost and Rolleston identified three main determinant factors in a child being closer to the 'expected' age for grade in Ethiopia: having a caregiver who could read, being in a wealthier household, and being taller at Round 1 of data collection in 2002.
 Establishing children's correct age-grade is especially tricky in Ethiopia, in the absence of universal birth registration.
-Since children's age may be unknown (or contested), teachers commonly employ a crude maturational indicator of school readiness: they rely on the changing ratio of head size to limb length, and admit children only when they are able to stretch their left arm over their head and touch their right ear, thereby excluding children whose physical maturation is delayed (Woodhead et al. 2009).
+Since children's age may be unknown (or contested), teachers commonly employ a crude maturational indicator of school readiness: they rely on the changing ratio of head size to limb length, and admit children only when they are able to stretch their left arm over their head and touch their right ear, thereby excluding children whose physical maturation is delayed lixxiii.